John I, Duke of Brittany

-John was the eldest of three children born to Duchess Alix and her husband and jure uxoris co-ruler, Duke Peter I. He became duke upon his mother's death in 1221.
+John was the eldest of three children born to Duchess Alix and her husband and co-ruler, Duke Peter I. He became duke upon his mother's death in 1221.
 His father, who had reigned as duke due to his marriage to Alix, ruled as regent until John reached adulthood.
 In 1268, Henry III granted the earldom of Richmond to John, and the title continued in his family, through frequent temporary forfeitures and reversions, until 1342.

 He experienced a number of conflicts with the Bishop of Nantes and the Breton clergy.
 In 1240, he issued an edict expelling Jews from the duchy and cancelling all debts to them.
 He joined Louis IX of France in the Eighth Crusade in 1270, and survived the plague that killed the king.
 The duchy of Brittany experienced a century of peace, beginning with John I and ending with Duke John III's reign in 1341.